ygemici/osz/loader/README.md

 File system drivers
 -------------------

-For boot partition, BIOS/Multiboot and RPi3 versions expect *defragmented* FAT12, FAT16 or FAT32 file systems if the initrd is a file and does not occupy the whole boot partition.
+For boot partition, BIOS / Multiboot and RPi3 versions expect *defragmented* FAT12, FAT16 or FAT32 file systems (if the initrd is a file and does not occupy the whole boot partition).
 EFI version relies on any file system that's supported by EFI Simple File System Protocol.

 Luckily the EFI loader can load files from the boot partition with the